elmware/elmware-sdk/docs/methods.rst

 table_number -int – The integer representing which table you want to query.

-query – list – A database query structured in the elmware standard query format
+query – list – A database query structured in the elmware standard query format.
+To search for 'all', and empty list should be provided

  ``key word arguments``

 is_global -bool (default = False) – If this is set to True, the query will be performed on a cross installation database (ie for all users using this container)  If False, it will be performed on the database used by this user only.

+order_by -str (default = False) - If this is set to a string, the results returned will be ordered by that key field.
+Results that do not have that key field will be excluded.
+A minus sign as the first charcter in the string indicates a reversal of order.
+For example, if the query was elm.db_read(1, [], order_by='-age') might return [{'name':'john', 'age':10},  {'name':'bill', 'age':5}]

+limit - int (default = False) - The maximum number of results to be returned

 ``Output``